casid/jte/README.md

 TemplateEngine templateEngine = TemplateEngine.create(codeResolver, ContentType.Html); // Two choices: Plain or Html
 ```

-The content type passed to the engine, determines how user output will be escaped.
+The content type passed to the engine determines how user output will be escaped.
 If you render HTML files, `Html` is highly recommended.
-This enables the engine to analyse HTML templates at compile time and perform context sensitive output escaping of user data, to prevent you from XSS attacks.
+This enables the engine to analyze HTML templates at compile time and perform context sensitive output escaping of user data, to prevent you from XSS attacks.

 With the `TemplateEngine` ready, templates are rendered like this:
 ```java